tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 SDK for .NET that streamlines the use of AWS services.

+**Syncfusion Control Library**

+Syncfusion has good diagramming tool and has a free claimable licensure.

 ### Development Environment Replication
 ##### Required IDE:
 To begin replicating the development environment, first download Microsoft Visual Studio (https://visualstudio.microsoft.com/) 2019 v16.8 or later.